Rules and regulations

 Whilst it is hoped not to have to use these sanctions, in the event of any of the breaches above, National Star reserves the right to:

 - Ask any golfer to leave the golf course immediately when requested to do so

 - Ask any golfer to change their behaviour

 - Withdraw any or all rights and benefits of membership for a period of time to be determined by National Star

 - Request a member in writing to resign, and if they fail to resign, within 30 days of the date of such a request, to cancel membership

-- Request a member in writing to meet with the Head of Commercial and Social Enterprise to explain his or her conduct and should such member fail to appear when called upon, to cancel membership
+- Request a member in writing to meet with a staff member of StarGolf to explain his or her conduct and should such member fail to appear when called upon, to cancel membership

 - Ban any former StarGolf Members or other Members of the Public from StarGolf and National Star property.

 In exercising any of the sanctions above, National Star management will be bound by the following provisions:

 - Any action taken by a representative of National Star will not entitle any member to a refund in either part or whole of any subscription or green fee which has been paid

 - No membership will be revoked without the member having been given an opportunity for him or her to meet with a representative of National Star to explain his or her conduct

 - All communications under the direction of National Star and a StarGolf member will be confirmed in writing